Don’t be a Chicken…

 - At this point, if you have it on hand, add a strip of kombu (seaweed).
 It also adds minerals and salt to the stock and increases digestibility.
 If using kombu, cut the amount of salt you’re adding in half until you’ve tasted the finished product.

-- To strain the stock: pour the hot stock carefully through a stainless steel colander with a large bowl underneath.
+- To strain the stock: pour the hot stock carefully through a stainless steel colander with a large bowl or pot underneath.
 I recommend setting the bowl in the sink in case you splash.
 You may need to remove some stock from the bowl to jars (I use a liquid measuring cup to scoop and pour through a funnel) and strain more stock through the colander.

 - You can use the stock immediately at this point.
 I like to make a big batch of soup the moment my stock is finished, in the same pot.